dartmouth-cs98/18w-si32/api/README.md

 ## Deployment

+You'll need a Mongo server and a Redis server.
+Be sure to set the .env variables to point at those servers.

-To heroku: from within this directory, run `heroku container:push web -a APPNAME` to deploy to the application at APPNAME.
+To push the API code to a Heroku instance: from within this directory, run `heroku container:push web -a APPNAME` to deploy to the application at APPNAME.

+At present, the live Heroku app is `lit-mountain-10578` and the dev one is `si32-dev`.